kmauter/RankWebProject/README.md

 Now that you're all set up, let's run this thing.

 1. Open two separate terminals, just like before
-2. In the first, avigate to the client directory by executing: cd client
+2. In the first, navigate to the client directory by executing: cd client
 3. Now execute: npm start
 4. In the other terminal execute: py run.py
 5. It should be running now!